 As family outdoor activities go, hiking is underrated.
 As long as you live near a place with rocks, dirt, trees, some sort of running water, or a combination thereof, it’s just a matter of finding the trailhead and knowing exactly how long you have until your kid melts down.
-About the only thing you need is water, a few snacks, and footwear that keeps your feet dry, cool, and blister-free — for you and the kid.
-Here are 10 that are well reviewed by outdoor gear specialists and actual hiker-parents, which will keep all feet, big or small, at their peak until you reach the peak.
+About the only thing you need is water, a few snacks, and kids hiking boots that keeps feet dry, cool, and blister-free — for you and the kid.
+Here are 10 lightweight hiking boots that are well reviewed by outdoor gear specialists and actual hiker-parents, which will keep all feet, big or small, at their peak until you reach the peak.
 If your kid throws a fit and forces you to turn back before then, blame it on the trail mix.

 Hi-Tec Renegade Trail WPThe Renegade has a kid-specific last (that’s cobbler-speak for “shape”), plus an EVA sockliner and compression-molded EVA midsole for ultimate comfort.
 The liner is moisture-wicking, which, in addition to waterproof materials and sealed seams, should guarantee your kid stays dry.
 Unless they just straight-up walk into a creek, which they will almost certainly do.

 Salewa MS Speed AscentWith “Speed” right there in the name, there should be no mystery about your intentions once you strap these on.
 The upper is water-resistant, breathable mesh, while the Vibram Outsole and MFF+ Footbed with Take-Off Technology provide maximum adjustability, traction, smoothness.
 That all sounds pretty fast — just don’t forget you have a kid in tow.